 Marukawa Marble Fusen Gum: Chewing Bubble Gum Dagashi

-Dagashi comes in numerous varieties, many of which have been around since several decades ago and loved by many people in Japan.
+Dagashi comes in numerous varieties, many of which have been around for several decades, loved by many people.

 Marukawa Marble Fusen Gum

-Marukawa Marble Fusen Gum is a classic chewing bubble gum that went on the market about 60 years ago and now has become one of the standard Dagashi varieties.
+Marukawa Marble Fusen Gum is a chewing bubble gum ball that went on the market in 1959, and now, it has become one of the standard Dagashi varieties.

-These bubble gum balls are coated in a thin layer of colored sugar (purple: grape flavor, orange: orange flavor, pink: strawberry flavor) that is crumbly, which makes the gum look like a marble.
+These bubble gum balls have a thin, crumbly coating of colored sugar (purple: grape flavor, orange: orange flavor, pink: strawberry flavor), which gives the candy a shine, making it like marble.

-If “あたり” is printed there, that means you won the lottery, and you can get another for free at the store where you bought the product, while if “はずれ” appears, that means you lost the lottery.
+Besides, the box has a lottery inside.
+If あたり (meaning win) appears, you can get another for free at the store where you bought it, while the appearance of はずれ (lose) means you lost the lottery.